szorfein/szorfein.github.io/_posts/2018-10-14-CTF-Ch4inRulz.md

 * Here is my unfinished tools list
 - the uploader tool (finished but need security review)
 ```
-So there are a hidden path somewhere, let's try to find it with dirb, we create a file to logging with dirb:
+So there are a hidden path somewhere, let's try to find it with dirb, we create a file for `dirb` be able to connect too:

     $ vim log
     frank:frank!!!
     :wq